-The Norovirus attorneys of Marler Clark have many years of experience working with clients on Norovirus outbreak lawsuits.
+The Norovirus attorneys of Marler Clark, Inc.,PS have many years of experience working with clients on Norovirus outbreak lawsuits.

 Noroviruses are estimated to cause 23 million cases of acute gastroenteritis (commonly called the “stomach flu”) in the U.S. each year, and are the leading cause of gastroenteritis.
 In addition, norovirus outbreaks may be the most common foodborne illness outbreaks.
 Noroviruses can cause extended outbreaks because of their high infectivity, persistence in the environment, resistance to common disinfectants, and difficulty in controlling their transmission through routine sanitary measures.